jacksonneal/PacmanAI/README.md

     - Train mode: Takes in a generation count for how many generations of optimization to run.
 Also takes flags for whether or not to load a previous agent as the base of the population or start from scratch and whether/where to save the final best agent.
     - Observe mode: Runs optimization same as training, but uses the GUI to show progress of evolution maybe every 10 generations if fitness improves
     - Battle Mode: Runs a game with one agent loaded from our training and the user playing with keys against that agent

+Is there an infinite loop in breeding?
+Should we be eliminating worst from EACH species? if noone improves for 15 generations, we essentially die